 1. Application and Hiring Process for Student Employees

-a) Using Handshake, identify on-campus student employment opportunities and submit application(s), including any requested documents such as a resume or cover letter, before the position application
+a) Using Bulldog NetWORK, identify on-campus student employment opportunities and submit application(s), including any requested documents such as a resume or cover letter, before the position application

 (1) Students are encouraged to have any requested documents, such as a resume or cover letter, reviewed by the Career Center prior to submitting their application(s).